rekhaDevs/samagragovernance.in/src/pages/team/index.md

     project: Saksham Haryana-Skills & Employment
   - bio: >-
       Praachi holds a Bachelor's degree in Mathematics from St. Stephen's College, University of Delhi.

-      A strong passion for creating systemic change in governance while driving impact at the grassroots, brings Praachi to Samagra.
+A strong passion for creating systemic change in governance while driving impact at the grassroots, brought her to Samagra.
 Currently, she is part of the Samarth team in Himachal Pradesh.
     image: /img/edited_img_3640.jpg
     linkedInProfile: 'https://www.linkedin.com/in/praachi-bhatia/'
     name: Praachi Bhatia